 When a creditor repossesses your car for defaulting on the loan agreement, it may then attempt to collect the deficiency balance from you.
-However, there may be circumstances when the creditor cannot go after you for the deficiency.
-(To learn more about deficiencies in car repos, including when they might occur, see Deficiency Judgments After Car Repossession.)
+However, there might be circumstances when the creditor can't go after you for the deficiency.
+(To learn more about deficiencies in car repossessions, including when they might occur, see Deficiency Balances After Repossession.)

 Some of those reasons include the following:

-The creditor cannot collect on the deficiency unless they are the legal payee on the note and have a security interest in the car.
+The creditor can't collect on the deficiency unless it is the legal payee on the note and have a security interest in the car.
 If a creditor sues you for the deficiency, you can ask that the court dismiss the lawsuit for the following defects: